 Rooms are fitted with ironing facilities and hardwood floors.
-Guests have access to the shared bathroom facilities featuring heated showers and a hairdryer.
+Guests have access to the shared bathroom facilities featuring heated showers.

 Zen Retreat Taiping

 Rating 9.5, Prices start from $85 for a 3 bedroom Villa

 Zen Retreat Taiping offers air-conditioned two storey villa comes with 3 separate bedrooms and a fully equipped kitchen.
 It features a balcony and the courtyard is fitted with two hot tubs.
 And free WiFi is available.

 Kimal Hotel Taiping

 Rating 8.2, Prices start from $19 for a double room

 This 1-star Japanese-style business hotel offers a 24-hour front desk.
 The accommodation offers free WiFi throughout the property.

 Every room comes with a desk and a flat-screen TV.
 Rooms include a private bathroom, while certain rooms will provide you with a city view.

 Finally, Taiping is a great place to visit especially if you are a history buff or a foodie.
 There is plenty things to do in Taiping Malaysia from hiking to visiting Museums.
 All you have to do is to choose the stuff you prefer and start enjoying what Taiping has to offer.

 And that’s it for now!
-I’d love to know if this guide on the things to do in Taiping has helped you.
-Let me know if you have any questions and let me know if you go too.
+I’d love to know if this guide on the things to do in Taiping Malaysia has helped you.
+Let me know if you have any questions and let me know if you go.